binodthapachhetry/ADS1299_Arduino_bridge/README.md

 ## License

-MIT © 2024 Conor Russomanno & Contributors
+MIT © 2024 Oen for commercial and research use.
+Pull requests welcome.